-The merchants, sailors and explorers of The East India Company found uncharted trading territory in order to escape the Dutch stronghold on the spice trade.
+The merchants, sailors and explorers of The East India Company found uncharted trading territory.
 In the process, the company not only introduced commodities and goods such as tea and coffee, but also established important trading posts like Hong Kong, Singapore and Mumbai, which would become burgeoning cities.
 When the company was dissolved in 1874, it left Britain with an Empire, which included the subcontinent of India.

 From Chinese tea planted in the uplands of Darjeeling to chintzes in the Bay of Bengal, the company had opened up this part of the globe for trade and further shaped the world as we know it.

-The East India Company’s pioneering spirit and sense of adventure is set to culminate in café, restaurant and hotel openings, as well as fashion and jewellery collection launches.
+This year the East India Company is to open its first flagship café/restaurant in Saudi Arabia – the realisation of a long-term dream that includes branching out into hotels, fashion, silverware and jewellery.
 New books on the company’s rich history and its impact on the financial markets mark a new chapter for its publishing arm too.
 What else?
 Honouring its historic right to mint its own currency, the brand is issuing Mohur and Guinea limited-edition, proof-quality coins for collectors, further supporting The East India Company legacy in the precious metals world.
 All of these ventures are part of The East India Company’s greater aim to honour the brand’s legacy while bringing together the best our world has to offer.

 THE EAST INDIA COMPANY 7–8 CONDUIT STREET, LONDON W1S 2XF +44 (0)20 3205 3380